Moneroworld is Shutting Down! What Are We Going to Do?! OMG!

 With everything configured, it’s time to launch xmrig!
 In the xmrig folder, run the following command:

-xmrig -c config.json
+sudo xmrig -c .xmrig.json

 Congratulations!
 You’ve successfully set up your Monero mining environment.
 If you encounter issues then feel free to reach out!
 Until next time, happy mining!